 The obvious priorities during cardiac arrest are high-quality CPR and early defibrillation.
 While the insertion of an advanced airway and drug administration are of secondary importance.

-Historically in ACLS, healthcare providers have administered medications via either the IV or endotracheal route.
+Historically in ACLS, healthcare providers have administered medications via the endotracheal route.
 However, endotracheal absorption of medications is poor and unpredictable which makes optimal drug dosing problematic.
-Because of this, the IV or IO route will always be preferred.
+Because of this, endotracheal is not recommended.

-A peripheral IV will be preferred for medication and fluid administration unless central line access is already available.
+A peripheral IV/IO will be preferred for medication and fluid administration unless central line access is already available.
 However, central line access isn't necessary during most resuscitation attempts.

 Central line access could cause interruptions in CPR and complications during insertion, including vascular laceration, hematomas, and bleeding.
 Also, insertion of a central line in a non-compressible vessel is a relative, but not absolute, contraindication to fibrinolytic therapy in patients with acute coronary syndrome.

 Establishing a peripheral line, by contrast, does not require an interruption of CPR.
-Drugs, however, typically require 1 to 2 minutes to reach the central circulation when administered via the peripheral IV route.
+Medications take between 30 and 60 seconds to start working.

 If a medication is administered via the peripheral venous route, administer it as follows: